rust-lang/rust/text/1214-projections-lifetimes-and-wf.md

 But often we are in a situation where we can't normalize the projection (for example, a projection like `I::Item` where we only know that `I: Iterator`).
-(For example, What can we do then?
+What can we do then?
 The rule `OutlivesProjectionComponents` says that if we can conclude that every lifetime/type parameter `Pi` to the trait reference outlives `'x`, then we know that a projection from those parameters outlives `'x`.
 In